 Her clinical and research activities relate to her subspecialty interests of neuromuscular medicine and clinical neurophysiology (EMG), with a particular focus on Amyotrophic Lateral Sclerosis (ALS) and the rehabilitation of neuromuscular diseases.
 By combining her training in neuromuscular and rehabilitation medicine, she is interested in assisting people with neuromuscular diseases to maximize function and quality of life, and to reach their fullest potential despite the presence of a disability.

 In addition to her clinical interests, Dr. Paganoni is actively engaged in clinical research.
-Her research interests include exercise, nutrition and metabolism in ALS and neuromuscular diseases.
+Her research interests include exercise, nutrition and metabolism in ALS, PLS and other neuromuscular diseases.
+In addition, she is conducting research using biomarkers and advanced neuro-imaging techniques as tools to better understand these diseases.
 Dr. Paganoni is a recipient of the K12 Rehabilitation Medicine Scientist Training Award from the National Institutes of Health (NIH).

 Dr. Paganoni holds 3 Board Certifications (Physical Medicine and Rehabilitation, Neuromuscular Medicine, and Electrodiagnostic Medicine)